Today's Top Gainer

-Meghmani Organics is one of the largest manufacturers of Phthalocyanine-based pigments with a global market share of ~8% in volume terms.
-The Company has vertically integrated facilities manufacturing CPC Blue (an upstream product which too is sold to other pigment manufacturers) and end products Pigment Green and Pigment Blue.
-These pigment products are used in multiple applications, including paints, plastics and printing inks.
+Meghmani Organics is amongst the largest manufacturers of Phthalocyanine-based Pigments with a global market share of 14% in volume terms.
+The Company has vertically integrated facilities manufacturing CPC Blue (an upstream product which too is sold to other Pigments manufacturers) and end products Pigment Green and Pigment Blue.
+These Pigments products are used in multiple applications, including paints, plastics and printing inks.

-Meghmani Organics has three dedicated manufacturing facilities to manufacture Pigment products.
+Meghmani Organics has three dedicated manufacturing facilities to manufacture Pigments Products.
 These are located at:

 GIDC Vatva, Ahmedabad, (2,940 MTPA) where Pigment Green 7 products are manufactured